Fred Dunkel: Biography

 Arriving in Palestine the family took up residence on 9 Gordon St. in Tel Aviv.
 Fred opened a film production company which he called Hafilm Ha’Eretz Israeli which was the identical name chosen by Chaim Halachmi, the producer of the first sound film in Palestine.
 Dunkel established a laboratory dealing with 16 mm, 9.5mm and 8mm stock.
 He produced, developed and distributed films, as well as renting out equipment and teaching cinematography.
 He did not learn Hebrew but was registered by the mandatory authorities as a Jew despite the fact that he did not convert to Judaism.
 He associated with other German speaking immigrants, mostly from the world of arts.
 He knew Helmar Lerski, director of the films Avodah and Adamah and was friends with filmmaker Yerushalayim Segal and photographer Zoltan Kluger.

 While undergoing surgery Dunkel’s wife Cyla died in the early 1940s.
-Dunkel remarried in 1943 to Marthe Hirshman, a Czech refugee who was saved when the illegal immigrant ship Patria was blown up in the port of Haifa.
+Dunkel remarried in 1943 to Martha Herschmann, a Czech refugee who was saved when the illegal immigrant ship Patria was blown up in the port of Haifa.
 In early 1948 they had a daughter Ruth.
 Dunkel was very concerned with the family’s safety and economic security.
-Two days after the declaration of the state, on May 16, 1948 Egyptian planes attacked Tel Aviv.
+Two days after the declaration of the state, on May 16, 1948, Egyptian planes attacked Tel Aviv.
 Two bombs fell very close to the Dunkel home while Fred was on the roof viewing the action.
 He ran to where the baby Ruthie was located, fearing for her life and died of a heart attack next to her cradle.
 As he was not Jewish the authorities would not bury him in a Jewish cemetery.
 In the end he was buried in the Catholic cemetery “Terra Sancta” in Jaffa while it was under fire.

-Professional Career in Palestine
+Professional career in Palestine

 Fred Dunkel’s laboratory was the first in the country to work with 16mm film.
 Dunkel promoted the use of this film stock finding it to be the most convenient and least expensive to use.
 From 1939-1944 he worked in cooperation with the Jewish National Fund (JNF) producing films for them.
 Dunkel was the only filmmaker in the country who had 16mm stock and the equipment to develop color film in his laboratory.
 He used his unique position to promote himself as the only professional able to deliver the goods in a short period of time.
 He refused to sell stock to other professionals and would only develop footage for amateurs.
 Eventually the complaints of other filmmakers forced JNF to sever their ties to him.
 In his last years he filmed only home movies.